Learn the basics of Lin Howe. Get the

 LIN HOWE'S GOT TALENT

 Lin Howe’s annual talent show is held in January.
 Students attend auditions, dress rehearsal and then perform during the Friday night show.
-So many Vikings participate (acts are no more than three minutes in length) highlighting their singing, dancing, instrumental, comedic and other talents.
+So many Sea Dragons participate (acts are no more than three minutes in length) highlighting their singing, dancing, instrumental, comedic and other talents.
 Most performers start working on their acts over the winter break.
 It’s a fun night for all!

 OFFICE OF CHILD DEVELOPMENT (OCD)

 OCD is short for the Office of Child Development.
 OCD is part of CCUSD and offers fee based

 PARENT TEACHER CONFERENCES

 Parent Conference dates are in mid-December.
 This is a time to meet with your child’s

 PROMOTION - 5TH GRADE

 This is the culmination of the 5th grade year, typically taking place a couple of days prior to